 The Government contends that the financial requirement supports integration and prevents a burden being placed on the taxpayer.

 Various migrants’ rights groups consider the minimum income requirement to be unfair, inflexible, disproportionate and counter-productive.

 It is acknowledged that in some cases, the financial requirement represents a significant and possibly permanent obstacle to a couple living together in the UK, and that some demographic groups are particularly affected by it due to differences in earnings.

 The Children’s Commissioner for England has estimated that up to 15,000 British children are growing up in “Skype families” because their parents cannot live together in the UK due to these Immigration Rules.

 The threshold for falling within the provisions for cases raising human rights issues is very high.
 Cases which have been refused in spite of the existence of compassionate circumstances are sometimes highlighted by the media, although it is not always possible to determine their final outcome from the coverage.

-The lawfulness of the Rules was challenged in the courts.
-On 22 February 2017 the Supreme Court handed down its judgment.
-It held the minimum income requirement is acceptable in principle.
-However it found that the Rules and the Immigration Directorate Instruction giving guidance to entry clearance officers unlawfully fail to take proper account of the Secretary of State’s duty under section 55 of the Borders, Citizenship and Immigration Act 2009 to have regard to the need to safeguard and promote the welfare of children when making decisions which affect them.
-The Court also held that the Rules and guidance need to be amended to take proper account of other possible sources of income and third-party financial support.
+In February 2017 the Supreme Court found that the minimum income requirement is acceptable in principle.
+However it did require the Government to make some changes to the Immigration Rules and associated policy guidance.
+This was in order to take proper account of the Secretary of State’s duty to have regard to the need to safeguard and promote the welfare of children, and also to take proper account of other possible sources of income and third-party financial support.

 Commons Briefing papers SN06724